openscope/openscope/documentation/airport-guides/katl.md

 Atlanta TRACON (A80), Peachtree City, Georgia, USA
 1,193,710 annual operations in 2017 ([FAA ATADS](https://aspm.faa.gov/opsnet/sys/Tracon.asp))

 Located 20 miles southwest of KATL and almost 30 miles from Downtown Atlanta, The A80 TRACON is one of the busiest control facilities in the world.
-It controls a huge area over north central
-Georgia, as well as portions of South Carolina and Alabama, and it covers over 200 airports, including the world's busiest airport, Hartsfield-Jackson Atlanta Int'l (KATL).
+It controls a huge area over north-central Georgia, as well as portions of South Carolina and Alabama, covering over 200 airports, including the world’s busiest airport, Hartsfield–Jackson Atlanta International (KATL).

 ### Airspace
 Due to its sheer size, the A80 TRACON is divided into 4 main sectors: Atlanta, Macon, Columbus and Athens.
-However, only the Atlanta sector is available in our simulator; It extends 40nm around KATL up to 14,000ft.
+However, only the Atlanta sector is available in our simulator; it extends 40nm around KATL up to 14,000ft.
 Class B airspace exists with a ceiling of 12,500ft over the Atlanta metropolitan area.

 ### Sectors Available in OpenScope
 The A80 TRACON has a huge number of different positions and it is very difficult to find accurate and up-to-date information on the sectorization of the airspace, so the information below may not be 100% accurate.